 Our PGY-1 residents spend their entire year at OHSU Hospital and the adjacent VAMC, which are connected by a sky-bridge.
 We believe that limiting the first year rotations to the "Hill" fosters strong collegial relationships among the housestaff and between the housestaff and faculty, building a strong esprit de corps.
 In addition to acquiring experience in general inpatient and subspecialty medicine, interns rotate through ambulatory care and emergency room services, intensive care units, geriatrics, neurology and subspecialty consultation services.

 The second and third years of the programs include general and subspecialty ward services and intensive care units, where residents supervise a team of interns and students, subspecialty consultation services ("selectives"), electives and ambulatory blocks.
 Residents also rotate for two months in both their PGY 2 and PGY 3 years at Kaiser Permanente in Portland and may also rotate for one month at another local hospital (Providence Portland).
-These community-based facilities provide exposure to a broad-based and diverse practice environment.
+Our residents also rotation at a community based hospital on the Oregon Coast where they see patients who have a diverse array of medical conditions and often ones that are not necessarily seen at a tertiary center.
+These community-based facilities provide exposure to a broad-based and diverse practice environment, as well as diverse medical conditions.

 Finally, as part of our scheduling system, all residents spend one week in clinic each month.
-This innovative approach to ambulatory medicine allows residents more consistent exposure in ambulatory medicine with a wide variety of exposures to not only the primary continuity clinic but various other clinics including dermatology, musculoskeletal clinic, gynecology etc. Our curriculum in this +1 week has also been restructured to provide a cohesive set of learning objectives each month.
+This innovative approach to ambulatory medicine allows residents exposure in ambulatory medicine, from primary care clinics to primary care based clinics (musculoskeletal, gynecology, dermatology, etc.) and subspecialty clinics (renal, cardiology, pulmonary, HO, etc.).
+Our curriculum in this +1 week has also been restructured to provide a cohesive set of learning objectives each month.

 Most residency programs have 4-week rotations, culminating into 13 block rotations for the year with clinic time taken out of the wards and consult time primarily.
-Given our focus on resident education and the need to train in a new and ever-changing healthcare environment, we made an innovative change in how we deliver education and training.
+Given our focus on resident education and the need to train in a changing healthcare environment, we made an innovative change in how we deliver education and training, and have been please with a now 10 year run in this model.

 - Our inpatient rotations – wards, ICU and some consults – are almost always 3 weeks in duration.